aragon/hack/docs/apm.md

 We envision that many APM registries will be created for different purposes and types of packages.
 For Aragon, we use the `aragonpm.eth` registry to host our core components.
 We also have the `open.aragonpm.eth` registry for community developed packages, where anyone can create repos.

-At the repo level, each repo can have **its own rules** that govern **how new versions can be published** using [Access Control List](/docs/acl-intro.html) from aragonOS.
+At the repo level, each repo can have **its own rules** that govern **how new versions can be published** using the [Access Control List](/docs/acl-intro.html) from aragonOS.
 This allows for setting up different types of processes depending on the importance of the repo or the nature of the upgrade (major, minor or patch).

 ![](/docs/assets/apm-repo.png)
 > A Repo is created in a Registry and can have many versions published over time